While you are at SCU

 While your casual contract will indicate a maximum number of hours, the actual hours you work may vary in accordance with the needs of your work unit.

 Casual academic employees are employed on an hourly basis.
-The hourly rate of pay shown on your contract includes a loading in lieu of benefits not provided to casual employees, including all leave entitlements and payment for public holidays.
+The hourly rate of pay shown on your contract includes loading in lieu of benefits including all leave entitlements and payment for public holidays.

 As a casual academic employee, you may be required to work at any time on any day during the week, in accordance with the University's Timetable Policy.
 If your role involves student contact, contact requirements and allocated hours will be negotiated as part of your contract.

-The Southern Cross University Enterprise Agreement is a collective agreement which was negotiated with staff unions, accepted by University employees and approved by Fair Work Australia.
+The Southern Cross University Enterprise Agreement is a collective agreement that was negotiated with staff unions, accepted by University employees and approved by Fair Work Australia.

 HR Services also has a number of policies and procedures which are used in conjunction with the Enterprise Agreement which may affect your employment.

-The University superannuation contributions for casual employees are made in accordance with the Government Superannuation Guarantee Scheme.
-All contributions are made to UniSuper Limited on your behalf.
+The University superannuation contributions for casual employees are made in accordance with the University Enterprise Agreement and the Superannuation Guarantee (Administration) Act 1992.
 Choice of fund for superannuation contributions is not available.
+The University will contribute on your behalf to UniSuper at the prescribed Guarantee Contribution rate.

 You have the option to salary sacrifice voluntary contributions into UniSuper if you wish.
 Further information is available from our Salary Sacrificing webpage.
 You can also contact UniSuper to discuss this option.